zzxhotmail-beep/sql_retail_sales_project/README.md

 - **LinkedIn**: [Connect with me](https://www.linkedin.com/in/zixuan-zhang-78ba38274)

 ## Notes
-This project is part of my professional portfolio, designed to demonstrate the SQL skills and business acumen required for Data Analyst positions.
-All code is written to industry standards, with clean, readable syntax and a focus on solving real business problems.
+This project is part of my professional portfolio and demonstrates my ability to:
+- Write efficient SQL queries
+- Perform structured data analysis
+- Transform raw data into actionable business insights

 Thank you very much!